-Great Whites are private, elusive apex predators that gracefully cruise the Seven Seas and can easily cover distances of up to 20 000 km in 9 months.
+Great whites are private, elusive apex predators that gracefully cruise the Seven Seas and can easily cover distances of up to 20 000 km in 9 months.
 They migrate between all the continents, except Antarctica.
 Because of the vast distances they cover and their elusive nature, it is difficult to keep track of their migrating patterns and habits.
-Some scientists believe there are only about 1 000 Great Whites left on the planet, while others estimate their numbers at anything between 2 000 and 10 000.
+In 2018, some scientists believe there are only about 1 000 great whites left on the planet, while others estimate their numbers at anything between 2 000 and 10 000.
 In a recent population study done at the University of Stellenbosch, only 370 individual animals were identified over a two year period.
 Fact is, they are fast becoming extinct due to overexploitation, accidental catching in gill nets and habitat degradation.
 This has created a catch 22 situation for many species of shark which utilize inshore areas as nursery grounds.
 They are listed as an endangered species.

 All of that and more.
 Sharks, like most animal species, have an intricate sensory system that makes them much more sensitive to their surroundings than humans.
 A shark can "hear" a fish in the water from more than a mile away and smell tiny amounts of blood up to 5 km away.
-Furthermore, the Great White Sharks has a highly developed visual system very much like our own and at distances of 15 metres or less, vision is probably its most dominant sense.
+Furthermore, the great white sharks developed a great visual system, very much like our own, at distances of 15 metres or less, vision is probably its most dominant sense.
 Their eyes are 10 times more sensitive to light than that of humans, which enables them to see perfectly in day or night light and to hunt by starlight alone.
-Contrary to popular belief, the Great Whites also have a full-colour vision.
+Contrary to popular belief, the great whites also have a full-colour vision.
 Although their eyes appear to be black, it is not.
 The pupil is circular, the iris dark and ringed with a spectral hint of midnight blue.
 They have no eyelids - they roll the eyeballs back to protect the vital front part of the eye from being scratched.
 These mammals have an exceptional sense of smell to detect prey and can "smell" one drop of blood in 100 L of water.
 Their intricate sensory system even enables them to detect the tiny electromagnetic fields generated by animals.
 The hammerhead shark has the best sense of smell.
-But apart from these amazing sensory organs, the Great White is one of the shark species that rely heavily on vision to provide it information about the world in which it must earn a living.
+But apart from these amazing sensory organs, the great white is one of the shark species that rely heavily on vision to provide it information about the world in which it must earn a living.

-No one has ever seen a Great White Shark give birth in the wild.
+At the time of writing this, no one has ever seen a great white shark give birth in the wild.
 They breed late in life - only when they are at least about 15 years old and have reached a size of 4,5 m in length (females) and 3,6 m (males).
 When it is time to mate, female sharks release pheromones into the water to help male sharks find them.
 Most baby sharks that are born live emerge tail first, although a few species are born headfirst.
 Shark mothers do not feed their babies - they are equipped to survive on their own.
 Sharks continue growing throughout their lives - their bodies never stop growing and they have an amazing immune system protecting them against illnesses.
 Their wounds heal quickly and they rarely get tumours.

 Most sharks as we know them today developed about 64 million years ago during the age of the dinosaurs.